SanTan Village

 SanTan Village is an open-air, super regional lifestyle center located in Gilbert, Arizona that spans 1200000 sqft of gross leasable area.
 It sits at the core of a 500 acre project that, upon planned full build out, will encompass 3000000 sqft of retail, restaurants, entertainment, office space, residential and hotel uses.
 It was the last mall to be developed by Westcor and is still owned by Macerich.

-The mall's anchors include Dillard's, Macy's, Harkins Theaters 16-Plex Cinema, Dick's Sporting Goods, Best Buy, and Barnes & Noble.
+The mall features the traditional retailers Macy's, Dillard's, Dick's Sporting Goods, Best Buy, Barnes & Noble in addition to a 16-screen Harkins Theatres.

 The SanTan Village Marketplace, located south of the mall, is an urban village mixed with many other retail and restaurant areas designed for urban shopping.